DynamicMetaFlow/p5js-in-class-exercise/README.md

 xPosition = xPosition + xVelocity;
 ```

 You can see why we called this velocity if you increase its value from one to something higher.

-If we want to reverse directions we can assign `xVelocity` a negative value.
+**Try a few different values for `xVelocity`.
+Try a negative number.
+What happens?**

-Lets use this new variable to make the ball change directions at the edge.
+Let's use this new variable to make the ball change directions at the edge.

 **Change `xPosition = 0;` to `xVelocity = -xVelocity;`.
-This says set xVelocity to negative of its current value.
+This says set xVelocity to the negative of its current value.
 If its current value is '1' it will change it to '-1'.**

 What happens?
 It should work fine when we get to the right edge but after it turns around it will end up running off the left edge now.